Number of Covid-19 hospital patients in England rises to five-month high

 The figure is still some way below the level reached last winter.

-The number of hospital patients in England testing positive for Covid-19 has risen to a five-month high, in a fresh sign the virus is circulating more widely among the population.
+The number of hospital patients in England testing positive for Covid-19 has climbed to a five-month high, in a fresh sign the virus is circulating more widely among the population.

 There were 4,414 patients in hospital testing positive for Covid-19 as of October 8, according to NHS England.